pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 We learn of ships in the sky; Ravnica Station, of course.
 The word must've got out that it was safe to land.
 The ships descend with aid.
 The gig is up, then; Spelljamming will be known to Ravnicans far and wide.

 We talk about the Infinite Consortium and Xaryxians.
-The designs they might have on Torril; their destruction of worlds.
+The designs they might have on Toril; their destruction of worlds.
 We will stay with Gatewatch, yes, but only if we can *all* come; our strength is on our party.
 We need to figure out what's going on with the Xarxyians and solve that somehow... **Mu Yanling gives us a strange beautiful polyhedral crystal - a Lore Crystal.** (And Taz returns his Thought Crystal that she'd given him).
 We will find it useful if we ever are to pursue that thread of enquiry!
 "If you ever need more information, you can find me at the Archives."
 "Thank you."

 Since Mu wants to get back to the archives to start writing this incredible Story, Gnog asks for the assembled crowd to indulge him with one more.